-With all that good publicity there is always the risk that some of the good messages run off the rails as they get transferred from one person to the other.
-As a physician and a man who is also very much in love with the breasts I would like to use this space to contribute my due diligence to this great campaign that my sisters in Ghana and the diaspora have been pushing with so much passion and grace.
+With all that good publicity there is always the risk that some of the good messages run off the rails.
+As information is transferred from one person to the next the content can get very interesting sometimes.
+As a physician and a man who is also very much in love with the breasts I would like to use this space to contribute to this campaign.
+My sisters in Ghana and the diaspora have been pushing this work with so much passion and grace.

-Currently Ghana’s Breast cancer screening focuses on Breast Self Examination (BSE) and Clinical Breast Examination (CBE) from age 35 years.
-Mammography has in recent times become widely available across the country mostly in urban areas but utilizations is low and inconsistent as such reducing its overall benefit.
+Currently Ghana’s Breast cancer screening involves Breast Self Examination (BSE) and Clinical Breast Examination (CBE) from age 20 – 39 years.
+Mammography is recommended from age 40 onwards.
+Mammography is available in most urban settings but utilizations is low and inconsistent as such reducing its overall benefit.
 When used consistently mammography screening has been shown to reduce breast cancer mortality by about 20%.
-In Ghana though with early screening one must worry about a significant number of false positive tests with mammograms exposing many women to unnecessary anxiety and further medical procedures.
-One government paper suggested using mammography for diagnosis only which may be reasonable on that account, but one must consider including that in screening after age 45 and beyond.

-In the United States CDC (Center for Disease Control and Prevention) has reported a similar trend of early onset of breast cancer among African American women and currently recommends earlier assessment of risk in that population.
-Whilst the risk in African American women in the US may mirror that in Ghana the outcomes on account of late stage of diagnosis in Ghana and resources for treatment differs significantly.
-Among Ghanaian women diagnosed with breast cancer only 48% are alive 5 years after their diagnosis.
-This compares to 78% 5-year survival rates among African African women in the US, a number that is still lower than that of white American women who have 91% chance of being alive 5 years after a breast cancer diagnosis.
+In the United States CDC (Center for Disease Control and Prevention) has reported a similar trend of early onset of breast cancer among African American women.
+On that account they recommends earlier assessment of risk in that population.
+The risk in African American women in the US may mirror that in Ghana.
+Unfortunately the outcomes on account of late stage of diagnosis in Ghana and resources for treatment differs significantly.
+Among Ghanaian women diagnosed with breast cancer only 48% are alive 5 years after diagnosis.
+This compares to 78% 5-year survival rates among African African women in the US.
+Still lower compared to whites who have a 9 in 10 chance of being alive 5 years after a breast cancer diagnosis.

 The reasons for the poor survival rates among Ghanaian women may be difficult to accurately tease out however these are few that have been suggested;